 Schools & Pre-Schools

-We can bring school groups into the woods at our location at John O’Sullivan Park, Lee's Road in Ennis.
-This wonderful, wild woodland, sensitively managed by Clare County Council, offers endless scope for imaginative play.
-Activities carried out with the children include nature connection games, scavenger hunts, den building, bug hunts, clay modelling, nature art, stories and song - all with a hint a magic.
+Activities carried out with the children include nature connection games, scavenger hunts, den building, bug hunts, clay modelling, nature art, stories and song - all with a hint of magic!

-We recommend that a class group has 8-10 visits to the same woodland location, in line with the Irish Forest School Association guidelines.
-Returning to the woods for regular sessions allows the group to "settle into" the woodland experience, fostering a relationship between them and the natural world around them.
+Returning to the woods for regular sessions allows the group to settle into the woodland experience, fostering a relationship between them and the natural world around them.
 This is when the children start noticing what is going on around them and when the learning really begins to happen.
 A lot of processing takes place between visits, with the new information being more fully absorbed, ready to be built on in subsequent visits.

 Over time, the children's senses become better attuned to the woodland environment, they become more physically agile and more confident in their own abilities.
 Through engaging in supported risky play, children learn to assess risk for themselves helping them to grow into more self-reliant and self-confident individuals.

 We recommend that a class group has 6-10 visits to the same woodland location, in line with guidelines of the Irish Forest School Association, of which we are a member.